-The Mental Capacity Act (MCA) is designed to protect and empower individuals who may lack the mental capacity to make their own decisions about their care and treatment.
+The Mental Capacity Act (MCA) (external website) is designed to protect and empower individuals who may lack the mental capacity to make their own decisions about their care and treatment.
 It is a law that applies to individuals aged 16 and over.

 Why do we need a Mental Capacity Act?